VincentHock/ocaml-simulator/README.md

 # ocaml-simulator
-Basic implementation of the OCaml language with core functionalities using OCaml.
+Basic re-implementation of the OCaml language with core functionalities using OCaml.